Remote Head Load Method - Planning and Sizing

 What about long wire runs?

-Use heavier gauge or a higher-voltage host.
-Always verify brightness at the end of the 1½-hour test.
+Use heavier gauge or a higher-voltage host, and verify brightness at the end of the 1½-hour test.
+Start with the Wire Gauge & Distance Tables.

 Where do remote heads make the biggest difference?